ayshaw/Dog-Breed-Project/docs/model.md

 Models and Performance
 --------

 The table below shows the models used for this project and the results on the train and test sets.
+These were evaluated using model.evaluate(x,y).

 |**Model**           |**Train Set Accuracy** |**Test Set Accuracy**|
 |--------------------|-----------------------|---------------------|